 Parents are asked to call the school by 8:00 a.m. or send a note in advance if their child is to be absent.
 To avoid congestion on the phones between 8:00 a.m. and 8:20 a.m., parents are encouraged to leave a voicemail message at their earliest convenience in the morning.
 Parents may also report their children's absences by emailing the school admin general mailbox at: info@islamicacademy.ca.
-When making outside appointments, parents are asked to be considerate of the child's school schedule and arrange appointments during non-core time when possible.
+When making outside appointments, parents are asked to be considerate of the child's school schedule and only when absolutely necessary take them out of class.
 Students' schedules are available on PowerSchool.
 Parents are to report to the office to sign their child out before being excused from class.